-The University of Notre Dame in Fremantle Western Australia has a campus map available online, and they do regular guided tours of the University buildings, but don't have a tour guide online—tho they are preparing one as we speak.
+The University of Notre Dame in Fremantle Western Australia has a campus map available online, and they do guided tours of the University buildings, but don't have a tour guide online.

 This page is arranged by building numbers on the NDU campus map, not by street nor in an order in which you might tour the University.
 You might want to download the complete map PDF from their site.
-Below is part of the March 2019 version of the map.
-I may not yet have changed the building occupancies below to bring them up to this date, as they change from time to time.
+Below is part of the 11/2020 version of the map.
+I may not yet have changed the building occupancies in my guide below to bring them up to this date, as they change from time to time.

 ND1.
 Chancellery.
 Foley Hall, Santa Maria Lecture Theatre, Office of University Relations, Chancellery, Vice Chancellery, Helen Lombard Room, Reception and Mail Room, Office of University Relations, International Student Office, Study Abroad Office.

 What is now the headquarters of Notre Dame University was built in 1887 for merchant William Sandover at 17-19 Mouat St.